Robjunio/PONG/README.md

 - Optimization and formatting the code to PEP-8.

 ## Recommendation for Windows users:
-The game is to be played in co-op, but if you are without someone to play with, don't worry, the ** Parsec ** app will solve this problem.
+The game is to be played in co-op, but if you are without someone to play with, don't worry, the **Parsec** app will solve this problem.
 Parsec is a tool that allows you to use a friend's desktop from your own computer, opening up the possibility of online multiplayer.

 ### **Parsec tutorial**:
-  - **Passo 1:** Install the parsec application [clicking right here](https://parsec.app/downloads),choose the per user installation type;
+  - **Passo 1:** Install the parsec application [clicking right here](https://parsec.app/downloads), choose the per user installation type;
   - **Passo 2:** Create an account in the parsec;
-  - **Passo 3:** In the application, add your friends to gain access to their desktops,when they open it;
+  - **Passo 3:** In the application, add your friends to gain access to their desktops, when they open it;
-  - **Passo 4:** In Computers, press share and will be disponibilize one link, which one you can share with your friends for they gain access to your Desktop for the time u maintain parsec open.
+  - **Passo 4:** In Computers, press share and will be disponibilize one link, which one you can share with your friends for they gain access to your Desktop for the time you maintain parsec open.
   - **Passo 5:** Now open the game, and play with your friends!

 ## Observations:
 The game was developed to meet the three main operating systems (Linux, Mac, Windows).
-If your S.O is Linux or Mac you will need to make minor changes to the code for the game's audio.
+If your O.S. is Linux or Mac you will need to make minor changes to the code for the game's audio.

 ### For Linux:
   - **Step 1:** Open the mypong.py file in an editor, go to line 2 of the file, you will find the following command: